Hjorthmedh/RGCmorphology/ms/intro.md

 <!-- Figure3 - Three Cases.pdf -->
-**Figure 3:** Cartoon illustrating the different degrees of separation of three types of neuron in feature space.
-Each neuron is represented as a point in a high dimensional feature space (here for simplicity we showing just two of those dimensions).
+**Figure 3:** Cartoon illustrating the different degrees of separation of three types of neurons in feature space.
+Each neuron is represented as a point in a high dimensional feature space (here for simplicity we are showing just two of those dimensions).
 For good classification, cells of the same type need to be close to each other and far from other cells of other types.
 *A*: The classes are clearly separable in feature space; cells can be